Skip to content

 Christianity is full of radical ideas.

-We worship an infinite God who has always existed—no beginning, no end—and he exists everywhere all at once.
-We believe our Bible contains God’s true words and insist the afterlife includes both heaven and hell.
-And despite the glaring and ongoing presence of evil in the world, we proclaim ours is an almighty God who remains in control of everything.
+We worship an infinite God who has always existed—no beginning, no end—everywhere all at once.
+We believe our Bible contains God’s true words, and insist the afterlife includes both heaven and hell.
+And despite the glaring and ongoing presence of evil in the world, we proclaim ours is an almighty and good God who remains in control of everything.

 Crazy, right?
 And yet, none of these earns the title Hardest Thing to Believe In Christianity.

-What about the fact that we believe God assumed human form and came to earth where he subsequently allowed himself to be tortured and killed before raising himself from the dead.
+How about God assuming human form and coming to earth where he subsequently allowed himself to be tortured and killed before raising himself from the dead?
 Hardest thing to believe?

-Understandably, these are difficult teachings for many to swallow.
-Some never get around to accepting that God exists at all.
+Teens struggling with faith certainly have a lot to grapple with.
+Some never get around to accepting God’s existence at all.
 (Keep that in mind the next time you speak with an unbeliever.
 What we’re asking him to believe is quite radical.)

-But none of those is the hardest thing to believe in Christianity.
+But none of these is the hardest thing to believe in Christianity.

 SOMETHING UNBELIEVABLE?